-If TCP is not MPA-aware, then MPA receives a strictly ordered stream of data and does not deal with out of order ULPDUs.
+If the receiver is fully layered, then MPA receives a strictly ordered stream of data and does not deal with out of order ULPDUs.

 In this case MPA passes each ULPDU to DDP when the last bytes arrive from TCP, along with the indication that they are in order.